atalapatra72-bit/atalapatra72-bit/README.md

 ## Hi there 👋
+My name is Arjun, and I'm a mathematics graduate from Stony Brook University interested in all things Python, SQL, Data Science, and AI!

+I am currently working on freelance data analytics projects through Upwork, helping clients with SQL reporting and Python-based data analysis.
+I recently built a machine learning model to predict SpaceX Falcon 9 landing success using historical launch data.
+I’m currently seeking full-time opportunities in Data Analytics, Machine Learning, or SQL-focused roles.
+Feel free to reach out to atalapatra72@gmail.com
 <!--
 **atalapatra72-bit/atalapatra72-bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.